Completely Degenerate Equilibria of the Kuramoto Model on Networks: Zero Intrinsic Frequencies

-where~$e(G)$ is the edge set of~$G$ and each edge~$jk$ is counted exactly once in the sum.
-For every~$\theta\in \T^N$ we have~$F(\theta) = -DE(\theta)$; intuitively, the trajectories evolve in the direction where~$E$ decrease maximally and~\eqref{eq:main} is continuous-time gradient descent.
+Here~$e(G)$ denotes the set of edges of~$G$ and each edge~$jk$ is counted exactly once in the sum.
+For every point~$\theta\in \T^N$ the identity~$F(\theta) = -DE(\theta)$ holds.
+Intuitively, this means that trajectories always evolve in the direction in which~$E$ decreases maximally.

-In any gradient system equilibria are the stationary points of the energy function.
-If the energy function is real-analytic, then the Lyapunov stable equilibria are the local minimizers of the energy~\cite{Absil2006}.
-If the energy is smooth but not real-analytic, there may Lyapunov stable equilibria that are not local minimizers and local minimizers that are not Lyapunov stable~\cite{Absil2006}.
-Fortunately, our energy function~\eqref{eq:energy} is real-analytic.
+Intuitively, the energy decreases over time until a stationary point (or equilibrium) is reached.
+The connection between stability of and minimality is, however, subtle.
+There are smooth energy functions with Lyapunov stable equilibria that are not local minimizers and local minimizers that are not Lyapunov stable~\cite{Absil2006}.
+However, if the energy function is real-analytic, then the Lyapunov stable equilibria are exactly the local minimizers of the energy~\cite{Absil2006}.
+Since~\eqref{eq:energy} is real-analytic, this result applies to our case.

-Theorem~\ref{thm:2} analyzes the stability of completely degenerate equilibria.
-As before, we can restrict our analysis to connected graphs, since distinct connected components have independent dynamics.
-Moreover, if a graph has only one vertex, there is no dynamics and every phase~$\theta\in \T$ is a Lyapunov-stable equilibrium; we regard this case as trivial and require at least two vertices.
+Since distinct connected components have independent dynamics, it is enough to consider connected graphs.
+Moreover, we assume that the graph has at least one edge.
+Notice that if~$G$ has no edges then there is no dynamics and every point is a (completely degenerate) Lyapunov stable equilibrium.

-\begin{theorem} For every connected graph with at least two vertices, the completely degenerate equilibria of~\eqref{eq:main} are not Lyapunov stable. \end{theorem} \begin{proof} Let~$\theta\in \T^N$ be a completely degenerate equilibrium.
-We show that~$\theta$ is a saddle point of the energy function~\eqref{eq:energy}, that is, it is neither a local minimizer nor a local maximizer.
-Since the energy is real analytic, it follows that~$\theta$ is not Lyapunov-stable.
+\begin{theorem} For every connected graph with at least one edge, completely degenerate equilibria are not Lyapunov stable. \end{theorem} \begin{proof} Let~$\theta\in \T^N$ be a completely degenerate equilibrium.
+We will show that~$\theta$ is a saddle point of the energy function~\eqref{eq:energy}, that is, a point that is neither a local minimizer nor a local maximizer.
+It follows that~$\theta$ is not Lyapunov-stable.